Chapter 4 : Ch. 4

 He smiled in spite of himself, but it quickly turned into his usual smirk.
 “See, your problem, Miss Bradley, is that you care too much what the students think about you.
 You want to be the good guy.
 I, on the other hand, couldn’t care less what they think about me.”
 With that, he took a nice long victory sip of butterbeer and put on his best ‘I am superior’ face.

 For some reason, his attitude really made her temper flare.
-Probably because she knew he was just angered by the thought of Sirius.
+Probably because she knew he was just perturbed by the thought of Sirius.

 She put some money on the table, grabbed her bags, and walked victoriously out of the bar, a smug smile plastered on her face.